Americans have had a love affair with long haul trucking for years, because they equate this way of life with the way cowboys lived back in the day.

 You have to go to school to learn how to drive, deal with the DOT, put up with companies that try to cheat you, drive long, lonely hours and spend months at a time away from family and friends.

-On the other hand, in the right circumstances you don’t have a boss on your back all the time, can pick and choose your trips and can see places you would never have known about but for your work.
+On the other hand, you don’t have a boss on your back all the time, and you can pick and choose your trips and can see places you would never have known about but for your work.
 You also get to meet interesting and unusual people along the way.